delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 ###### installapplications

 We started development of this workflow with installapplications with version 1.0 and ended up finalizing the original deployment using 1.2.1.
+There is a [great example repository here](https://github.com/erikng/installapplicationsdemo).
+We used this as our base example, but removed a substantial amount of scripts that were not relevant to us.

 ###### How we deployed Munki